With its late '90s design on an otherwise mostly 1960s motorway, Tibshelf could be accused of being slightly "twee" with its style.

 The service area was planned to be a few hundred yards further up the M1.
 Underneath the Mansfield Road bridge are two ghost slips (partly removed in the 2016 roadworks).
 These lined up with two more that were removed to build the entry from the current Tibshelf services.

 These four ghost slips were built with the M1, and would have allowed a more traditional service area (with straight slip roads) to be built in the field north of the modern Tibshelf services.
 This was planned to be done when the adjacent two service areas reached full capacity.
-A total of 19 acres was purchased by the Ministry of Transport for developing into the service area.
+A total of 19 acres was purchased by the Ministry of Transport for developing into the service area, though it was listed as a very undesirable site.
 Some of that land was later sold to develop Willow Court, which makes the original plan harder to imagine.

 In 1992, the government were no longer responsible for identifying the sites of new motorway services.
 Instead developers could build them wherever they wanted to, and at Tibshelf two firms took an interest: Swayfields (representing Welcome Break and Texaco) received planning permission for Newtown services at Newtownwood Lane, and South East Oil Co/Hallam Land Management received planning permission for Sherwood Parc services at Huthwaite Lane.